purpleraccoon/reDraw-HelpTextGenerator/Testing/CanvasHelp.md

 ---

 ## Reordering slides
-Press the button labelled "Slide x of y" in the middle below the slider to bring up a window that allows to select a different slide.
+Press the button labelled $Slide x of y$ in the middle below the slider to bring up a window that allows to select a different slide.
 Tap and hold a slide until it turns blue AND expands in size and then drag it to the position you want it among the other slides.

 ---

 ## Selecting/Duplicating a slide

-Press the button labeled "Slide x of y" in the middle below the slider to bring up a window that allows you to select a different slide.
+Press the button labeled $Slide x of y$ in the middle below the slider to bring up a window that allows you to select a different slide.
 Tap the slide that you want to change to.
 Press the Edit button to delete or duplicate slides.
 After selecting one or more slides (selected slides are outlined in blue), press double rectangle with a plus button to duplicate these slides or press the trash can icon to delete those slides.
 Press the + button to add a new slide.

 Press the arrow buttons on either side of the button labeled $Slide x of y$ to move to the previous/next slide.
 Long pressing the next slide button will duplicate the current slide and move to it.

 ---

-#### Exporting as PDF and Sharing a reDraw document
+## Exporting as PDF and Sharing a reDraw document

 Press the share icon (square with an arrow pointing up).
-When exporting to PDF, the "New page at marked points" switch determines whether there is one page per slide (when the switch is off) or a new page for every marked point in the slide.
-See the [Timeline Slider Usage](#slider-usage) section for more information on marked points.
-Choosing "Share PDF" allows you to email or AirDrop the PDF to recipients you specify in the new mail message dialog.
-Choosing "Open PDF in..." allows you to create the PDF and open it in another app on your iPad that can view and/or edit PDFs.
+When exporting to PDF, the $New page at marked points$ switch determines whether there is one page per slide (when the switch is off) or a new page for every marked point in the slide.
+See the [Timeline Slider Usage](#Timeline Slider Usage) section for more information on marked points.
+Choosing $Share PDF$ allows you to email or AirDrop the PDF to recipients you specify in the new mail message dialog.
+Choosing $Open PDF in...$ allows you to create the PDF and open it in another app on your iPad that can view and/or edit PDFs.

 To share it as reDraw document to be opened with reDraw on another iPad, use the document picker and long press on a file and choose the **Share** option or use the option to select multiple files and then press Share.
 See the Help option on the document picker screen for more information.